Thornden School Uniform

 - Finger-length nails (for health and safety reasons) that are of a clear colour; students in breach of this will be told to cut or remove false nails within 24 hours.

 If a real emergency compels a temporary variation from uniform, a note from a parent or carer is always necessary and without a note the variation will be treated as a breach of school rules.
+This should always be presented to the tutor.

 *We are aware that sometimes girls have nose piercings done for religious/cultural reasons.
-In such situations we would be happy to discuss this and each case will be taken uniquely.
+In such situations we would be happy to discuss this, and each case will be taken uniquely.
 Each family is different and may have unique reasons for a particular request.

 Physical Education Uniform

-- Red polo shirt with school logo
+- Royal blue and black panelled polo shirt with school logo.

 - Shin pads – these will be used for football and hockey.
 They are essential for students taking part in extracurricular activities or chosen to represent the school in these sports.